rspec/rspec.github.io/source/blog/2015-02-03-rspec-3-2-has-been-released.md

 out with a fix ASAP.

 RSpec continues to be a community-driven project with contributors from all over the world.
-This release includes nearly 900 commits from over 50 different contributors!
+This release includes 915 commits and 278 merged pull requests from over 50 different contributors!

 Thank you to everyone who helped make this release happen!